open-mmlab/mmengine/README.md

 Highlights:

 - Support compiling the model and enabling mixed-precision training at the same time.
-- Fix the bug that the log file cannot be saved correctly when `compile` is enabled in `Runner`
+- Fix the bug where the logs cannot be properly saved to the log file after calling `torch.compile`

 Read [Changelog](./docs/en/notes/changelog.md#v071-04032023) for more details.